Answers to the most frequently asked questions about musculoskeletal disorders.

 Repetitive Movements

 Movements performed over and over are described as repetitive movements.
-But a repetitive movement can also be an awkward posture held for long periods of time.
+But a repetitive movement can also be an awkward posture held for long periods.
 These movements can be of risk to the worker because of continual stress placed on one body part without sufficient muscle recovery time.
 Nailing a deck, screwing drywall, and tying rebar are examples of repetitive tasks.

 Awkward Postures